unendin/csv2sheet/README.md

 Google Apps Scripts (aka JavaScript) to create and update Google Sheets with CSV files.

 # Installation
 [Download zip from GitHub](https://github.com/unendin/csv2sheet/archive/master.zip).
-Unzip it, delete the `csv2sheet_scripts/` folder, rename the top-level folder back to `csv2sheet/`, and place it anywhere in your local Google Drive.
+Unzip it, delete the `csv2sheet_scripts/` folder, rename the top-level folder back to `csv2sheet/`, and place it anywhere in your **local** Google Drive.
 Once the contents sync with your Drive on the Web, you should have a working version with full access to source code.

+To give it a spin, open `csv2sheet_scripts.gscript` from your Drive on the Web (you may be prompted to use the Google Apps Script application to open it).
+Run `main.gs` which, in test mode, generates two spreadsheets in `test/spreadsheets/` (more about "[Tests](https://github.com/unendin/csv2sheet#tests)").
+This may take up to a minute or more.

 ```
 csv2sheet                     <= Restore this folder name (see "Options" below)
 |   csv2sheet_scripts         <= Delete this.
 Code is for versioning but won't run.
-|   csv2sheet_scripts.gscript <= Open this instead.
+|   csv2sheet_scripts.gscript <= Use this instead.
 Points to scripts above (which
 |   README.md                    Google hosts outside of Drive) and gives you full
 |—— deploy                       source access.
 See "Managing Google Apps Script
 |    |—— csvs_new                Project" below.